-- GoFundMe is also a popular way to help offset medical, lodging, leave of absence, and miscellaneous expenses you are expected to make.`
+- GoFundMe is also a popular way to help with medical, lodging, leave of absence for work, and miscellaneous expenses or financial burdens you are expected to make.

-- Some doctors and nurse practitioners will allow you to record their consultations, especially if you are travelling from a distance.
-Make sure you ask permission first!
+- Some doctors and nurse practitioners allow you to record their consultations, especially if you are travelling from a distance.
+Make sure you ask them first!

 - Be aware of miscellaneous expenses you may be required to pay… tolls, higher sales tax, etc.

-- Go ahead and pack your jumbo size hygiene products!
-Trust me, you will use it and appreciate not having to make the extra trip to the local grocery store.
+- Bring your jumbo size hygiene products!
+Trust me, you will use it and will appreciate not having to make the extra trip to the local grocery store.

-- Try to associate doctors visits and hospitalizations with positive memories.
+- Try to associate doctor visits, hospitalizations, surgeries, etc. with positive memories.

 - The nurses can make or break your extended stay hospitalization.
 Respect your nurses and have open communication.

-- However, if your nurse is not meeting your child needs, ask the charge nurse for a different nurse.
+- However, if your nurse is not meeting your child’s needs, you can always ask the Charge Nurse for a different Nurse.

-- Do NOT compare your child’s progress to others.
-The Halo Gravity- Traction treatment plan is tailored to each patient.
+- Do not compare your child’s progress to others.
+The Halo Gravity Traction treatment plan is tailored for each individual patient.

-- Ask to keep your child’s HALO after it is removed.
+- Ask to keep your child’s halo after surgery!

-The Night Before the Halo is Removed: Peak/climax of the roller coaster ride.
+The Night before the Halo is Removed: The peak/climax of the roller coaster ride.

 Halo Removal Surgery: Accelerating at full-speed ahead, dropping straight down.

-Recovery: Slow and (hopefully) smooth coast into the dock.
+Recovery: The slow and (hopefully) smooth coast into the dock.